hd-chuong/CarND-Behavioral-Cloning-P3/readme.md

 I decided to give more data on these sharp turns and feed into the model.
 Also, I tried to increase the left and right angle correction to make sure that when the car was about to drive off the road center, it could turn back more aggressively.

-And the result improved as the car could now handle these sharp turns properly.
+And the result improved as the car could now handle these sharp turns properly, and the reasonable speed of 20 mph.

 #### 2. Final Model Architecture